awsdocs/aws-batch-user-guide/doc_source/service_limits.md

 # AWS Batch Service Limits<a name="service_limits"></a>

 The following table provides the service limits for AWS Batch, which cannot be changed\.
+Each limit is Region\-specific\.

 | Resource | Limit |